citizenfx/fivem-docs/content/docs/scripting-manual/introduction/csharp.md

    Ok, there's quite a bit in here.
 So let me explain how events are hooked.
    Events are triggered either by a script or by the server when certain conditions are met or triggered.
 These events come with special parameters, like this one!
 So let's explain the parameters!
   1. `Player` is a special class that has a massive amount of information about an individual user.
 We are going to be using this a lot.
-  2. `string` is going to contain the name of the player in **this** instance.
+  2. `string` is going to contain the name of the player and a reason for kicking them(if applicable!) in **this** instance.
-  3. `dynamic`'s are two very special types we will be working with here.
-The first dynamic contains a reason for kicking the player, and the second is our deferral.
+  3. `dynamic` is a special type we will be working with here.
+The dynamic here is our deferral that we will use to delay the players connection if necessary..
   It's important to explain what a dynamic is, before we proceed.
 Dynamics can be pretty much anything, this is because the type of the dynamic is only checked at runtime, not by your compiler.
   ```csharp
   dynamic number = 123; // This can be a dynamic